LamininSolutions/mfsql-connector/source/introduction/purpose-and-scope/index.rst

 Getting help
 ------------

-The Connector is still evolving and rapidly developing.
-Hot fixes, improvements and new released are ongoing.
 The Annual subscription entitles you to all hot fixes and improvements to the subscribed modules.
-Your feedback on the use of the functionality and potential improvements are welcomed.
+The best way to get our attention is to email `support <mailto:support@lamininsolutions.com>`__.

 The application of the functionality in your environment, performing upgrades and making use of the power of the Connector are not included in the subscription price.
 These services can be provided by you local reseller, supported by us for an additional fee